TheRenato/ISPConfig-MultiServer/README.md

 # ISPConfig-MultiServer

-Some notes and steps for ISPconfig multiserver installation:
+Some notes and steps for ISPconfig multiserver installation, and some own created scripts to prepare the server for a ISPConfig installation.

+You can follow the notes bellow or just download the repo to your server and run the script install.sh.
+Observe, some function in the script will only work in Debian 10.

-## First run on every server:
+## Do it manually first run on every server:

 ### All the same: